marcsaav/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  ${name} within the returned function is an example of closure, referencing the parameter of the outer function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The string will always stay the same, except for the number, which would change with every invokation.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll is contained inside the function that's contained inside the larger function personalDice.

 ### Task 3 - Stretch Goals